jnduli/CICD_Presentation/ci_cd.md

 It is provided by the following platforms:

-+ Bitbucket : Get 50 minutes free
++ Bitbucket : Has an inbuilt ci cd.
-+ GIthub :
++ GIthub : Travis CI most popular but can work with other tools
-+ Gitlab
++ Gitlab: Has inbuilt ci cd tool

 We'll focus on Gitlab today